adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   typeChangingUpdate :: T () -> T Bool
   typeChangingUpdate t = t { foo = True }

+Type inference for such definitions is relatively unproblematic in traditional Haskell, because the field name must uniquely determine the record type being updated, or else the definition is rejected as ambiguous.
+The situation is more complex in the context of ``SetField``, where definitions may be polymorphic in the record type to which they relate.

 `Proposal #158 <https://github.com/ghc-proposals/ghc-proposals/pull/158>`_ does
-not permit such type-changing updates, because defines a setter operation ``setField :: HasField x r a => r -> a -> r`` where the input and output record types must both be ``r``.
+not permit such type-changing updates, because it defines a setter operation ``setField :: HasField x r a => r -> a -> r`` where the input and output record types must both be ``r``.
 This has the significant merit of simplicity, because type inference has more information to work with, and there is no need to specify under which circumstances type-changing updates are allowed.

-However, type-changing updates are desirable for optics libraries, as the restriction to non-type-changing update would mean they are unable to switch to using ``HasField`` without loss of functionality.
-Such a switch is desirable for optics libraries because at the moment users must either (a) define lenses for fields manually, (b) use Template Haskell which causes difficulties for cross-compilation and compile-time performance issues, or (c) use generic programming which imposes compile-time and runtime performance limitations.
+However, type-changing updates are desirable for libraries such as ``optics``.
+Moreover, some people would prefer type-changing update to be supported by record dot syntax, although this is controversial.

 In the light of this, we propose adding support for type-changing update to the ``GHC.Records`` API.
 In particular, ``GHC.Records`` will expose both a function ``setFieldPoly`` that permits type-changing update and a function ``setField`` that specialises it to the case when type-changing update is not available::

-  class SetFieldPoly x s t a b | x s -> a l, x t -> b l, x s b -> t, x t a -> s where
+  class SetFieldPoly x s t b | ... where
     setFieldPoly :: b -> s -> t

   type SetField x r a = SetFieldPoly x r r a a